 The area is in many ways characterised by its unique geographical position, which has significantly influenced its development over the course of history.
 The so-called Postojna Gate is in fact the easiest natural crossing between the Mediterranean and central Europe in the eastern Alps.

-Ideas for a day out: the forested karst plateau of Hrušica and part of Planinsko Polje in the north of the municipality, the Postojna Basin and the high karst plateau Nanos in the central part, and the wonderful Javorniki hills in the south-west.
+Ideas for a day out: the forested karst plateau of Hrušica and part of Planinsko Polje in the north of the municipality, the Postojna Basin and the high karst plateau Nanos in the central part, and the wonderful Javorniki hills in the south-east.